RoKols2017/TG/README.md

 ```
 /weather Moscow
 /voice Hello, how are you?
+/add_student
+# The bot will sequentially ask for name, age, grade, city and immediately show the weather for the student's city.
 ```
 Send a photo — the bot will save it and reply with confirmation.
 Send any text — the bot will reply with the English translation.